 - Provide water and sewer improvements, and roadway reconstruction along Sea Cliff Avenue

 Conceptual Project Rendering: Sea Cliff and El Camino Del Mar Rain Gardens

-Traffic detours will occur at El Camino Del Mar, and the California Coastal Trail access to Baker Beach at 25th Avenue will be temporarily closed during construction.
+- The California Coastal Trail access to Baker Beach at 25th Avenue North will be temporarily closed during construction.
 Alternative entries will remain open.